PhononBench:A Large-Scale Phonon-Based Benchmark for Dynamical Stability in Crystal Generation: Introduction

-In this work, we introduce PhononBench and systematically perform phonon calculations for 108,843 crystal structures generated by six commonly used generative models, providing the first large-scale assessment of the dynamical stability of AI-generated materials.
-PhononBench results reveal that current generative models remain markedly limited in ensuring phonon stability: the average dynamical stability rate across all models is only 25.83\%, with the best-performing MatterGen model reaching merely 41.0\%.
-Further case studies on functional-material generation, exemplified by band-gap–conditioned generation with MatterGen, show that although the highest stability is achieved at a target band gap of 0.5 eV, the corresponding dynamical stability rate remains low at 23.5\%.
-In space-group–controlled generation, crystals with higher symmetry exhibit improved phonon stability—for instance, cubic systems reach stability rates of up to 49.2\%—yet the overall average stability is still modest at 34.4\%.
-Notably, through this comprehensive evaluation, we newly identify 28,119 crystal structures that are fully phonon-stable across the entire Brillouin zone.
+In this work, we introduce PhononBench and systematically perform phonon calculations for 133,838 crystal structures generated by 7 commonly used generative models, providing the first large-scale assessment of the dynamical stability of AI-generated materials.
+PhononBench results reveal that current generative models remain markedly limited in ensuring phonon stability: the average dynamical stability rate across all models is only 32.15\%, with the best-performing MatterGen model reaching merely 45.05\%.
+Further case studies on functional-material generation, exemplified by band-gap–conditioned generation with MatterGen, show that although the highest stability is achieved at a target band gap of 0.5 eV, the corresponding dynamical stability rate remains low at 41.0\%.
+In space-group–controlled generation, crystals with higher symmetry exhibit improved phonon stability—for instance, cubic systems reach stability rates of up to 53.4\%—yet the overall average stability is still modest at 44.7\%.
+Notably, through this comprehensive evaluation, we newly identify 32,995 crystal structures that are fully phonon-stable across the entire Brillouin zone under the strict threshold of -0.001 THz.
 These structures constitute a substantial and reliable pool of candidate materials for subsequent materials design and discovery, highlighting both the promise of generative models in expanding the known materials space and their current limitations in guaranteeing dynamical stability.
+The PhononBench web service, powered by the high-accuracy MatterSim potential, enables ultra-fast phonon predictions on a minute-level timescale and supports high-throughput evaluation of more than 10,000 materials per day, providing the technical foundation for the large-scale analysis performed in this work.